piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Frequently Asked Questions ==

 How do I quickly change the font for the invoice and delivery note?
 You can style them with CSS.
-Use the `wcdn_head` hook and the write your own CSS.
+Use the `wcdn_head` hook and then write your own CSS.
 It's best to place the code in the `functions.php` file of your theme.
-And then get ready to learn some CSS.

 An example that changes the font and makes the addresses very large: